Lip & Tongue Tie Treatment Aftercare

 Tongue-tie stretches: Starting day 7, use gauze to firmly grasp the tongue and gently pull it straight out, then move it right and left, holding for a few seconds in each position.
 Repeat 4 times a day.
 Always be gentle with these exercises.

-At any time, call our practice if you experience any of the following:
+At any time, call our specialty dental office if you experience any of the following: